danvisai/danvisai/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🎓 &nbsp; Studying Computer Science at [KL University](https://www.kluniversity.in/).
+- 🎓 &nbsp; Studying Computer Graphics at Purdue University.
 - 💻 &nbsp; [Blockchain Developer](https://devfolio.co/@danvisai).
-- 🚖 &nbsp; Currently working on the project AgriCrop(https://devfolio.co/projects/agricrop-3807).
-- 🚩 &nbsp; Enjoys participating in [Hackathons](https://devfolio.co/ethernals/dashboard).
 - 💼 &nbsp; Worked as an Intern at SkillDzire and AICTE Cyber security.
 - 🌱 &nbsp; Constantly learning something new.